 However, in order to carry out all of those wonderful classroom activities you’ve got planned for the year, you need “stuff”.

-In this post, you’ll find classroom wish list examples that provide you with ideas for compiling your own teacher dream wish list.
+In this post, find classroom wish list examples that provide you with ideas for compiling your own teacher dream wish list.

 Classroom Wish List Examples

 Generally, parents are more generous when items requested directly connect to classroom tasks and activities.

 Simply asking for random resources doesn’t resonate as well.